nf-core/pathogensurveillance/docs/output.md

 </details>

-Pirate is used to identify orthologous gene clusters, which is are used later in the pipeline to create phylogenies of prokaryotes with the maximum number of shared genes without relying on annotations.
+Pirate is used to identify orthologous gene clusters, which are used later in the pipeline to create phylogenies of prokaryotes with the maximum number of shared genes without relying on annotations.

 ### Percentage of conserved proteins (POCP)